solliancenet/tech-immersion-data-ai/day2-exp4/README.md

 # Technology overview

 ## What are machine learning pipelines?

+Pipelines are used to create and manage workflows that stitch together machine learning phases.
+Various machine learning phases including data preparation, model training, model deployment, and inferencing.

-Using [Azure Machine Learning SDK for Python](https://docs.microsoft.com/en-us/python/api/azureml-pipeline-core/?view=azure-ml-py), data scientists, data engineers, and IT professionals can collaborate on the steps involved in:
+Using [Azure Machine Learning SDK for Python](https://docs.microsoft.com/en-us/python/api/azureml-pipeline-core/?view=azure-ml-py), data scientists, data engineers, and IT professionals can collaborate on the steps involved.
-* Data preparation, such as normalization and transformations
-* Model training
-* Model evaluation
-* Deployment

 The following diagram shows an example pipeline: